yamatoxkatana/git-keywords/README.md

 ## Git Commit Message Keywords

-When contributing to this project, please use the following keywords in your commit messages to clearly indicate the type of change being made:
+When contributing to any project, use the following keywords in your commit messages to clearly indicate the type of change being made:

 *   **`feat`:** Introduces a new feature.
 Example: `feat: Add user authentication`
 *   **`fix`:**  Addresses a bug or issue.
 Example: `fix: Resolve issue with broken link on homepage`